 The home of Harry’s unpleasant relatives in the book is 4 Privet Drive, Little Whinging, Surrey.
 Since this house is as fictional as Hogwarts, the location scouts chose 12 Picket Post Close in Martins Heron, Berkshire, as the residence of the Dursleys.

 De Vere House – Harry Potter’s childhood home

 Of course, before he moved to Privet Drive, Harry lived with his parents in Godric’s Hollow.
 While the choice for Privet Drive was a modern-looking house, Harry’s first home has a more vintage feel to it.

 De Vere House is in Lavenham, Suffolk, which is considered the best-preserved medieval village in England.
-The house is currently being used as an Airbnb.
+The house has been used as an Airbnb.